mathangilekshmi-arch/customer-conversion-analysis/README.md

 ## Reproducibility

+The datasets are not stored in this repository.
+Download the original datasets from the official UCI links listed above.

+The analysis uses:

+- `bank-additional-full.csv` from the Bank Marketing archive
+- `online_shoppers_intention.csv` from the Online Shoppers Purchasing Intention dataset

-Download the datasets from the official UCI links above and place the CSV files in the same directory as the notebook before running it.
+Place both files in the same directory as the notebook and run the notebook from top to bottom.